Synonym(s)

 LiteratureThis section has been translated automatically.

-- Cortellini G et al (2017) Clinical approach on challenge and desensitization procedures with aspirin in patients with ischemic heart disease and nonsteroidal anti-inflammatory drughypersensitivity.
+- Cortellini G et al. (2017) Clinical approach on challenge and desensitization procedures with aspirin in patients with ischemic heart disease and nonsteroidal anti-inflammatory drug hypersensitivity.
 Allergy 72: 498-506.

 - Grattan CE (2003) Aspirin sensitivity and urticaria.
 Clin Exp Dermatol 28:123-127.

-- Jenkins C et al (2004) Systematic review of prevalence of aspirin induced asthma and its implications for clinical practice.
+- Jenkins C et al. (2004) Systematic review of prevalence of aspirin induced asthma and its implications for clinical practice.
 BMJ 328:434.

-- Kim JE et al (2007) The prevalence of Samter's triad in patients undergoing functional endoscopicsinus surgery.
+- Kim JE et al. (2007) The prevalence of Samter's triad in patients undergoing functional endoscopic sinus surgery.
 Ear Nose Throat J 86:396-399.

-- Kowalski ML et al (2011) Hypersensitivity to nonsteroidal anti-inflammatory drugs (NSAIDs) classification, diagnosis and management: review of the EAACI/ENDA(#) and GA2LEN/HANNA*.
+- Kowalski ML et al. (2011) Hypersensitivity to nonsteroidal anti-inflammatory drugs (NSAIDs) classification, diagnosis and management: review of the EAACI/ENDA(#) and GA2LEN/HANNA*.
 Allergy 66:818-29.

-- Laidlaw TM et al (2016) Aspirin-Exacerbated Respiratory Disease--New Prime Suspects.
+- Laidlaw TM et al. (2016) Aspirin-Exacerbated Respiratory Disease--New Prime Suspects.

-N Engl J Med 374:484-488. - Wedi B (2017) Current diagnosis of NSAID hypersensitivity.
+N Engl J Med 374:484-488. - Wedi B (2017) Current diagnostics of NSAID hypersensitivity.
 Allergo J Int 26: 204-211

-- Wöhrl S (2018) NSAID Hypersensitivity - Recommendations on Diagnostics and Patient Management.
+- Wöhrl S (2018) NSAID hypersensitivity -recommendations for diagnosis and patient management.
 Allergo J Int 27: 113-121

 Outgoing links (21)